pathint/opt/2020/REAMDE.md

-Julia code for Introduction to Optimization Algorithms
+# Julia code for Introduction to Optimization Algorithms

+Details come later.